surifirstpin/biplus_documentation/docs/README.md

 Automate financial planning and analyze business performance down to operations.

 Business insights across all organisations
-Bi+ works well with all the departments
+Bi+ works well with all the departments in per

 ## Unified Decision Making Platform
 ## Analyse, Plan and Predict using Single Platform